-74. Analysts
+67. Analysts

-- (1) The Minister may, by notice published in the Gazette, designate any duly qualified person as an analyst, for the purposes of implementing this Act. - (2) In any prosecution or other proceedings under this Act, a certificate signed or purported to be signed by an analyst, designated under subsection (1), stating that he or she analysed or examined any substance and indicating the result to his or her analysis or examination, shall be admissible in evidence and shall be prima facie evidence of the statements contained in the certificate and of the authority of the person giving or making the certificate, without any proof of appointment or designation or signature.
+- (1) The Minister responsible for internal affairs may, by notice published in the Gazette, designate any duly qualified analyst for the purposes of implementing this Act. - (2) In any prosecution or other proceedings under this Act a certificate signed or purported to be signed by an analyst, designated under subsection (1), stating that he or she analysed or examined any substance and indicating the result to be his or her analysis or examination, shall be admissible in evidence and shall be prima facie evidence of the statements contained in the certificate and of the authority of the person giving or making the certificate, without any proof of appointment or designation or signature.

-75. Burden of proof in respect of certain matters
+68. Burden of proof in respect of certain matters

-During any proceedings against any person for an offence under this Act, it shall not be necessary for the prosecution to negate by evidence, any licence, authority, or other matter of exception or defence, and the burden of proving any such matter shall be on the person seeking to avail himself or herself of it.
+During any proceedings against any person for an offence under this Act, it shall not be necessary for the prosecution to negative by evidence any licence, authority, or other matter of exception or defence, and the burden of proving any such matter shall be on the person seeking to avail himself or herself of it.

-76. Power to question and request production of documents, etc.
+69. Power to question and request production of documents

-- (1) For the purposes of investigating the commission, or of preventing the commission of any offence under this Act or for the purpose of giving effect to any provision of this Act, a police officer- - (a) may question any person on any matter relevant to that purpose; or - (b) may request any person to produce, within a reasonable time, not exceeding seven days, as may be specified by the police officer; and - (c) shall be allowed access to documents or other materials relevant for the investigation in the possession or control of any person. - (2) A person who does not answer fully and truthfully any question or comply with any request of the police officer under subsection (1) commits an offence and on conviction, is liable to a fine not exceeding forty eight currency points or to imprisonment not exceeding two years, or both. - (3) A police officer may take one or more copies of any document produced before him or her, or to which he or she is allowed to have access, under subsection (1). - (4) Subsection (1) shall- - (a) have effect, notwithstanding any obligation to secrecy or any other restriction on the disclosure of information imposed by any written law, other than this Act; and - (b) not confer any right to produce, or to have access to excluded material or items subject to legal privilege. - (5) Where a document or other material, in respect of which a request to produce or to be allowed access is made under subsection (1)(b) or (c) as the case may be, consists of information contained in a computer, the request shall have effect as a request to produce the information in a form in which it can be taken away or as a request to give access to the information in a form in which it is visible and legible.
+- (1) For the purposes of investigating the commission or of preventing the commission of any offence under this Act or for the purpose of giving effect to any provision of this Act, a police officer at the rank of Inspector or a person authorised may- - (a) question any person on any matter relevant to that purpose; or

+- (b) request any person to produce, within a reasonable time not exceeding seven days, as may be specified by the police officer or may be allowed access to documents or other materials relevant for the investigation in the possession or control of that person. - (2) A person who does not answer fully and truthfully any question or comply with any request of the police officer under subsection (1) commits an offence and is liable, on conviction, to a fine not exceeding forty eight currency points or to imprisonment not exceeding two years or both. - (3) A police officer at the rank of Inspector or a person authorised may take one or more copies of any document produced before him or her, or to which he or she is allowed to have access, under subsection (1). - (4) Subsection (1) shall- - (a) have effect notwithstanding any obligation to secrecy or any other restriction on the disclosure of information imposed by any written law, other than this Act; and - (b) not confer any right to produce or to have access to excluded material or items subject to legal privilege. - (5) Where a document or other material, in respect of which a request to produce or to be allowed access is made under subsection (1) (b), consists of information contained in a computer, the request shall have effect as a request to produce the information in a form in which it can be taken away or as a request to give access to the information in a form in which it is visible and legible.

-77. Interpretation vis a vis section 76
+70. Interpretation vis a vis section 69